-Comments on this policy should be submitted by Friday 6 April 2018.
+Comments on these policies should be submitted by Friday 29 June.

-If you have any further questions about these policies or the process being undertaken contact the CCG or email email@example.com
+If you have any further questions about this policy or the process being undertaken contact the CCG or email email@example.com

 If you require any of these documents in an alternative format such as Braille, larger print, audio, British Sign Language or in a language other than English please contact the Customer Care Team in one of the following ways: